 In case of ATR 833, an audio in socket is provided in the instrument panel right beside the radio.
-Audio sources can be connected to the intercom system using a standard 3.5 mm audio jack.
+Audio sources can be connected to the intercom system using a standard 3.5 mm audio iack.

-See manufacturer's manual for additional information
+See manufacturer's manual for additional information.

-7.16 Pitot Static
+7.14 Pitot Static

 Total pressure is picked up by a pitot tube located in the nose section of the fuselage.
 The tube is connected to the integrated cockpit instruments by a plastic line.
-The static pressure is measured across two ports, one on either side of the fuselage.
+Static pressure is measured across two ports, one on either side of the fuselage.
+In older versions, static pressure is measured through the open ports of the instrumentation, right behind the cockpit panel.

-7.17 Indicators and Sensors
+7.15 Indicators and Sensors